kevinhartman/srb2-soctool/README.md

 After porting SOC entities, be sure to examine the dependency listing to determine which asset files are expected by the ported code.

 ## Dependency listing
-By default, the generated output (SOC or Lua code) includes a listing of all external references and required assets.
+By default, the generated output (SOC or Lua code) includes a listing of all external references** and required assets.
 If your output is missing dependencies from the original input SOC file, they will be listed as external references here, along with any other external references.

+** There are some limitations to `soctool`'s dependency analysis that prevent certain dependencies from being recognized.
+See the Limitations section below for details.

 The listing includes:

 #### External <entity> references
 Any references to entities not declared in the output.
 This includes hard-coded slot IDs (unless they have been overridden within the selection).

+Mathematical expressions used in an entity reference context will appear here as well, even if the expression would resolve to a locally declared entity.
+This is because `soctool` does not evaluate expressions.
+You can use this information to manually augment your selectors to include these references.

 #### Required sound files
-Any sound file names expected by the output.
+Any sound lump names expected by the output.

 #### Required sprite files
+Any sprite lump names expected by local sprites, excluding the rotation*.

+A sprite is considered local if the selection contains a matching freeslot declaration.
+For example, if a State references a sprite by a hard-coded slot number and port mode is off, this slot number is considered to be external.
+If the same state is processed with port mode on, the sprite would be migrated to a freeslot**, making it local.

-Any sprite file names expected, excluding the rotation.
-Rotation is omitted because not all sprites need files for all rotations.
+\* Rotation is omitted because not all sprites need files for all rotations.
 For more information on this, see [Sprites](https://wiki.srb2.org/wiki/Sprite).

+\** Sprites are only migrated to freeslots if at least one corresponding state in the same selection is also migrated.

 #### Linedef executors
 The IDs of any Linedef executors called.